python-can-define-radio/python-course/classroom_activities/ex_0_preliminaries.md

 - Change the `TMOUT` variable in `.bash_rc`.
 Ask the instructor how.
-- Turn off python auto-import completions in VSCode.
+- Turn off python auto import completions in VSCode.
 Ask the instructor how.